- General Best Practices

 1. Craft an action-word-packed navigation.

 That's right.
-In this age of Snapchat, pervasive video, and 7 second attention spans, word matter more than ever.
+In this age of Snapchat, pervasive video, and 7 second attention spans, words matter more than ever.
 You've got only a brief opportunity to grab attention and make the case, so choose those words wisely.
 Typical navigation we see looks like this:

 Do you really only care about money?
 That's what this navigation conveys.
 Why not consider this more spirited, compelling, prospect-focused model?